PostHog/posthog.com/contents/blog/creating-ideal-customer-profile.md

 These are all example decisions we've taken because of having a clear ICP:

-* How you describe what your company does
+**How do we describe what our company does?**
-  * We're [feature-focused versus benefit focused](/blog/features-sell) in our language because our users self serve and we don't go heavy on enterprise sales
+- We're [feature-focused versus benefit focused](/blog/features-sell) in our language because our users self serve and we don't go heavy on enterprise sales

-* What your website should look and feel like
+**What should our website should look and feel like?**
-  * We are happy including code snippets
+- We are happy including code snippets

-* Your pricing model
+**What's our pricing model?**
-  * Transparent, self serve
+- Transparent, self serve

-* How you generate demand, which marketing channels you prioritize, and how you use them
+How do we generate demand, which marketing channels should we prioritize, and how do we use them?**
-  * We have no outbound sales
+- We have no outbound sales
-  * Word of mouth growth by not spending too much outside of the product
+- Word of mouth growth by not spending too much outside of the product
-  * Useful, detailed content works well
+- Useful, detailed content works well

-* How you postioning against competition
+**How do we postion against competitors?**
-  * We add features developers will want that our competitors won't
+- We add features developers will want that our competitors won't
-  * We can build a brand around being for developers
+- We can build a brand around being for developers

-* When to prioritize new features versus bugs
+**How do we prioritize new features versus bugs?**
-  * We've found technical users have a higher bug tolerance _if_ we are very fast and communicative when a user finds one
+- We've found technical users have a higher bug tolerance _if_ we are very fast and communicative when a user finds one

-* Which new features to prioritize
+**Which new features do we prioritize?
-  * We're shipping thing stechnical people want, like SQL access rather than tools for marketing reporting
+- We're shipping features stechnical people want, like SQL access rather than tools for marketing reporting
-  * We focus on companies that have product market fit, which means scalability and data accuracy matter
+- We focus on companies that have product market fit, which means scalability and data accuracy matter

 ## How we did it